Foreign Language and Area Studies (FLAS) Fellowship

 - In addition to the language course, a fellowship recipient must register for a minimum of one course (3 credit hours minimum) per semester in a Center-approved Southeast Asia course (at least 50% Southeast Asia content).

 - You must inform the Center of any change in his/her program of study, residence or academic status.

 - Undergraduate fellowship recipients are encouraged to present a paper at the annual NIU Southeast Asia Student Conference or at a different conference (only with the approval of the Center Director).

 - You must complete the pre-self-assessment in IRIS (the on-line reporting system used by the U.S. Department of Education) at the beginning of the school year as well as a final student report which must be completed before recipient's final stipend check for May will be issued.
 In addition to your self-assessments, a NIU language instructor will submit pre- and post language evaluations in IRIS that the U.S. Department of Education has prescribed to assess your speaking skills.

-- In addition, you are strongly encouraged to participate in co-curricular events sponsored by CSEAS as well as the Southeast Asia Club.
+- In addition, you are strongly encouraged to participate in extracurricular events sponsored by CSEAS and the Southeast Asia Club.

-- In accordance with the authorizing legislation for the FLAS program, the Higher Education Opportunity Act (HEOA) of August 2008, Congress has mandated additional terms and conditions for prospective FLAS fellowship recipients.
-If you are awarded and accept a fellowship offer, you agree to complete a survey once every two years to report back about your employment, education, or training after graduation.
+- In accordance with federal regulations, if you are awarded and accept a fellowship, you agree to complete a US Department of Education survey once every two years for 10 years to report back about your employment, education or training after graduation.

 In accordance with NIU policy, any student awarded a Foreign Language and Area Studies (FLAS) Fellowship will have their Student Financial Aid reduced by the dollar amount equal to the fellowship award.
 Requirements and conditions are subject to change.